KieronQuinn/PublicComputeServices/README.md

 - Set or change the Device Configuration, selecting which AI models to download for your device
 - Automatically keep manifests in sync with your selected repository by checking for updates once a day and applying them.
-- Enable AI features in Google Phone that are normally not available in your region
+- Experiments to tweak Google Phone and Magic Cue's features
 - Enable debug logging for hooked Google apps, useful for observing features such as Magic Cue

 ## Frequently Asked Questions